Indonesia on ‘right track’ to hit GDP, investment goals; Danantara keen to work with Temasek, Khazanah: Minister

 “In Indonesia, we have a lot of potential but I think the most important for us to have quality investment, we need to create more jobs, that’s key because human capital is key for us if we want to have more sustainable growth in Indonesia,” he said.

+“Every year, we produce about 2 million babies (in Indonesia).
+So every three years, (we can) produce one Singapore,” Rosan added as he emphasised his country’s need not only for “quality investment … but also quality jobs".

-“If you talk about potential here in Indonesia, I think it’s aligned with the quality of investment all over the world.”
+“If you talk about potential here in Indonesia, I think it’s aligned with the quality of investment all over the world," he added.

 The minister also spoke about Indonesia’s potential in renewable energy and digital economy, with the government preparing to attract more data centre investments, especially in Batam.